Taiwan welcomes Haiti president as China chips away at allies

 Taiwan has official relations with just 18 countries, many of them poor nations in Central America and the Pacific such as Belize and Nauru.

+Taiwan had accused China of enticing countries into its orbit with generous aid offers.

+Speaking to reporters in Beijing, Chinese Foreign Ministry spokeswoman Hua Chunying said those accusations were “totally baseless and pure slander”.

-Reporting by Jess Macy Yu; Editing by Ben Blanchard, Robert Birsel
+Reporting by Jess Macy Yu; Additional reporting by Michael Martina in BEIJING; Editing by Ben Blanchard, Robert Birsel